Jacorb90/Prestige-Tree/docs/layer-features.md

 - base: **sometimes required**, required for "static" layers, used as described above.

-- resCeil: **optional**, a bool, which is true if the resource cost needs to be rounded up.
+- roundUpCost: **optional**, a bool, which is true if the resource cost needs to be rounded up.
             (use if the base resource is a "static" currency.)

 - canBuyMax(): **sometimes required**, required for static layers, function used to determine if buying max is permitted.